 Human history begins with the written word.
 Thus, the term prehistory refers to the time when humans existed without the written word and, hence, no recorded history.
 Many scholars define prehistory as the time between the initial use of stone tools by our hominin ancestors and the invention of writing.
 So, beginning about three million years ago and ending around 3000 BCE.

 The scientific designation of prehistory is the Paleolithic era, also called the stone age, an expanse of time encompassing nearly three million years.
 Lucy the Australopithecus and other hominins are, in many ways, more ape than human.
-We don't know if Lucy made music but she lacked speech due to an ape-like vocal tract and chimpanzee sized brain.
+We don't know if Lucy made music but she probably lacked speech due to an ape-like vocal tract and chimpanzee sized brain.
 Thus, for the purposes of music, we exclude hominins from the Lower Paleolithic (3,000,000 BP) and focus on early humans in the Middle Paleolithic (300,000 to 30,000 BP) and thereafter.

 We know something about the music of our closest human relatives, the Middle Paleolithic and Upper Paleolithic Neanderthals and Homo sapiens.
 Artifacts such as flutes, percussion and cave paintings confirm that music and art existed in populations of Neanderthals and Homo sapiens during those eras.
 There are no audio recordings or scores from the Middle and Upper Paleolithic eras, so we can only guess what their music sounded like.
-However, the music of existing hunter-gather populations has been studied by ethnomusicologists and provides a model for how music in Paleolithic cultures may have been used.
+However, the music of existing hunter-gather populations has been studied by ethnomusicologists and provide a model for how music in Paleolithic cultures may have been used.

 Ancient History

 The invention of writing, c.
 3300 BCE in Mesopotamia, marks the beginning of ancient history, c.
 3000 BCE to c.
 500 CE, and a watershed of information about human culture, including music theory texts, scores and instruments.
 There is much to discuss about the surviving historical accounts and artifacts of ancient music.
-Indeed, we can even listen to this music: music notation inscribed on stones and cuneiform tablets excavated at archaeological sites are still playable.
+Indeed, we can even listen to this music: music notation inscribed on stones and cuneiform tablets excavated at archaeological sites are playable.

 The music of the last millennium is illuminated with numerous historical accounts, treatises, scores, surviving instruments and ongoing performance practice.
 Thus, the bulk of the music surveyed in this course begins at the 1000 CE mark, the midpoint of the Post-Classical on our history timeline.
 As we pass through the Early Modern (1500 CE to 1800 CE) and Late Modern (1800 CE to present) epochs, musical activity and information increase exponentially.

-One thousand years of music from multiple regions of the world is a lot to cover in one semester!
-Consequently, the materials of this course have been distilled down to representative styles and pieces from selected regions.
-Featured music will be examined from a stylistic, historical, social and cultural perspective.
-First, we'll explore characteristics of style: melody, harmony, texture, form, etc. Next, we'll delve into the function and purpose of the music.
+Featured music will be examined from stylistic, historical, social and cultural perspectives.
+Musical style—melody, harmony, texture, form, etc.—will be explored.
+We'll also delve into the function and purpose of this music.
 Was it created for ceremonies, worship or entertainment?
 Who listened to this music?
 Finally, the times and lives of the musicians will be examined and linked to their creations.
 In short, we won't merely listen to pretty pieces but will also learn the how, why and where of what we listen to.

-elements Musical Elements
+Musical Elements

 Before embarking on our musical journey, we'll build a foundation of musical concepts and terms as a basis for listening and discussion.
 For example, we will examine the attributes of sound, investigate musical structure and form, survey instrument families, and learn terms for musical sounds and technique.
 These concepts and vocabulary are called Musical Elements, and the first month of the semester will be spent studying them.
 An understanding of the elements of music will increase both your involvement in listening and enjoyment.